ylhyra/ylhyra_content/not_data/content/explanations/Búinn/Búinn.md

 reviewed: no
 ---

 '''Búinn''' means "done" or "finished".
-You use the word to when explaining what you '''have''' been doing, or more specifically when explaining what you've done ''recently'' and what you've ''already'' done.
+You use the word when explaining what you '''have''' been doing, or more specifically when explaining what you've done ''recently'' and what you've ''already'' done.

 Examples: